 - Visually appealing and easy to modify HTML elements

 - Supports basic functions like XML Sitemap & Robots.txt

 - Custom FTP access to the backend

-- Issue with indexing.
+- The issue with indexing.
 We observed issues where both non-forward slash and forward slash ending URLs appear in crawling of sites.
-This is a severe issues and we have seen clients site have zero pages indexed after 3 months.
+This is a severe issue and we have seen clients site have zero pages indexed after 3 months.
 If you are high-end its best to avoid.

 - No automatic HTML sitemap

 - Squarespace SEO has issues with custom titles & meta descriptions on blog posts and product pages